Comparative Study of Virtual Machines and Containers for DevOps Developers: Experiment

-It is essential that we should have exactly similar versions of Apache web server and Linux Kernel to avoid any skewed results due to version difference in Kernel modules.
-We test virtual machines and Docker container with respect to DevOps perspective in multiple metrics like time to set up the environment, time required to start and stop the services, ease of operation like continuous integration and deployment of features, ease of scaling the application.
-We then also test both the approaches in perspective of resource required to be managed in each of virtual machine and containers.
-Finally, we will argue whether container would be the best practice to use or virtual machines are beneficial for a DevOps developer.
+To ensure accurate results, it is important to use identical versions of Apache web server, PostgreSQL server, and Linux Kernel to avoid any discrepancies caused by differences in version numbers of Kernel modules.
+We evaluate virtual machines and Docker containers based on DevOps considerations such as the time it takes to set up the environment, the time it takes to start and stop services, the ease of operation including continuous integration and deployment, and the ease of scaling the application.
+We also compare the resource management requirements for each approach, for both virtual machines and containers.
+Ultimately, we will determine whether containers are the best approach or whether virtual machines offer more benefits for DevOps developers.